KristianColville1/daily-sync/README.md

 ## Technologies & Tools

 - [Am I Responsive](http://ami.responsivedesign.is/) was used to generate an image showcasing the website's ability to adapt to different screen sizes at the start of this README.md file
-- [Balsamiq](https://balsamiq.com/) was used to create wireframes for use during project development
 - [Coolors](https://coolors.co/4e5340-697268-95a3a4-b7d1da-e2e8dd) to generate color palettes and root Hex codes
 - [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) for making the site responsive and debugging the site in a browser
 - [Favicon](https://favicon.io/) for the favicon in the website